awsdocs/aws-cloudtrail-user-guide/doc_source/create-kms-key-policy-for-cloudtrail.md

     "Service": "cloudtrail.amazonaws.com"
   },
   "Action": "kms:GenerateDataKey*",
-  "Resource": "*",
+  "Resource": "arn:aws:kms:Region:account_ID:key/key_ID",
   "Condition": {
     "StringLike": {
       "kms:EncryptionContext:aws:cloudtrail:arn": [
-        "arn:aws:cloudtrail:*:aws-account-id:trail/*"
+        "arn:aws:cloudtrail:*:account-id:trail/*"
       ]
+    },
+    "StringEquals": {
+        "aws:SourceArn": "arn:aws:cloudtrail:region:account-id:trail/trailName"
     }
   }
 }
 ```

 **Example**
-The following example policy statement illustrates how another account can use your CMK to encrypt CloudTrail logs\.
+The following example policy statement illustrates how another account can use your KMS key to encrypt CloudTrail logs\.

 **Scenario**
-+ Your CMK is in account 111111111111\.
++ Your KMS key is in account *111111111111*\.
-+ Both you and account 222222222222 will encrypt logs\.
++ Both you and account *222222222222* will encrypt logs\.

 In the policy, you add one or more accounts that will encrypt with your key to the CloudTrail **EncryptionContext**\.
 This restricts CloudTrail to using your key to encrypt logs only for those accounts that you specify\.
-Giving the root of account 222222222222 permission to encrypt logs delegates the administrator of that account to allocate encrypt permissions as required to other users in account 222222222222 by changing their IAM user policies\.
+Giving the root of account *222222222222* permission to encrypt logs delegates the administrator of that account to allocate encrypt permissions as required to other users in account *222222222222* by changing their IAM user policies\.

+As a security best practice, add an `aws:SourceArn` condition key to the KMS key policy\.
+The IAM global condition key `aws:SourceArn` helps ensure that CloudTrail uses the KMS key only for a specific trail or trails\.

-CMK policy statement:
+KMS key policy statement:

 ```
 {